bahtiyartan/troia/docs/35StringManipulations.rst

 	FINALSTRING = 'Hello ' + ' World.';

 Actually, the time spend on string concatenation is not about the operator, its about STRING type.
 To solve performance issues on string concatenation programmers must use STRINGBUILDER data type which is mentioed in previous sections.
 Defining a STRINGBUILDER is not different defining a regular STRING variable.
-To append/concat a given string to a stringbuilder APPENDSTRING command is used.
+To append/concat a given string to a STRINGBUILDER, APPENDSTRING command is used.
 Here is STRINGBUILDER & APPENDSTRING equvalent of previous example.

 ::
 	OBJECT: